henrylao/pychatbot/README.md

 ## *Milestones*
 * [ ] Integrate with a website flask
-* [ ] Serve model on a dedicated RESTapi server using Flask by creating a REST endpoint of contact
+* [ ] Serve model on a dedicated REST API server using Flask by creating a REST endpoint of contact
 * [ ] Migration of model application to be deployed using Docker
 * [ ] Completed documentation of the model and relevant functions used:
 	* [x] Sequential Model